danielopq/officelite/README.md

 Key features include:

   - Responsive layout that adapts fluidly to different screen sizes, providing a user-friendly experience on desktops, tablets, and smartphones.
   - Cross-device compatibility, ensuring the platform works seamlessly on various operating systems and browsers.
   - Efficient state management using React’s component architecture, allowing for smooth interactions and dynamic updates.
   - Optimized CSS for consistent styling, using either CSS modules or pre-processors to ensure maintainability and scalability.
   - TypeScript integration for improved code reliability, catching potential errors during development and improving overall maintainability.

 In summary, the project combines modern tools and technologies to deliver a performant, responsive, and scalable frontend for a collaboration platform that enhances user experience across all devices.

-### Screenshot
+### Screenshots

 - Home desktop version: [https://github.com/danielopq/officelite/blob/main/screenshots/home-desktop.png]
 - Home tablet version: [https://github.com/danielopq/officelite/blob/main/screenshots/home-tablet.png]